ahgroup/handelgroupwebsite/content/opportunities/opportunities.md

 ### Opportunities for Graduate Students

 If you are a current UGA student and interested in our research, contact me and we can discuss if there are ways you can get involved.
 Also check out opportunities for external funding described below.
 And if you want to write a proposal with me as mentor, please contact me and we can discuss possible projects.

-If you are not currently a UGA student, you can reach out but you would need to apply to and be admitted by our program in order to formally do research (and receive financial support) in our group.
+If you are not currently a UGA student, you would need to apply to and be admitted by our program in order to join our research group.

 ### Opportunities for Undergraduate Students

-I often have projects that might be suitable for undergraduate students.
+I sometimes have projects that might be suitable for undergraduate students.
 You will either need to know or be willing to learn programming in R and some statistics or differential equation modeling.
-Most of the undergraduate students who have worked with me for at least a year ended up as co-authors on one or several publications.
-If you are interested in doing some infectious disease research, contact me.
+If you are interested in doing some infectious disease research, take a look at some of our recent projects (e.g., the one linked to above) and if you like what you see, contact me.

 ### External funding Opportunities